IdentityPython/oidc-op/README.md

 # oidc-op
-An implementation of a OIDC OP
+A couple of examples of a OIDC OPs.
+One using CherryPy an the other Flask.

 This is something you can play with.